-If the PHP OpenSSL Extension is not available on a child site server, the MainWP plugin was designed to drop back to an MD5 encryption connection for securing the communication between the dashboard and child site.
+If the PHP OpenSSL Extension is not available on a child site server, the MainWP plugin was designed to drop back to an MD5 encryption connection for securing the communication between the dashboard and the child site.
 After an extensive review and security audit, it was shown that the MD5 encryption drop back is not as secure as we would like.

 Since security is the most important thing to the MainWP team, we have decided to enable users with sites currently connected via MD5 encryption to see which sites are currently connected with MD5 encryption and disallow any new sites from being connected via MD5.

-After installing the MainWP Dashboard 3.2.2 and the MainWP Child 3.2.5 all child sites connected by using the MD5 will be listed in the Connection Status widget
+After installing the MainWP Dashboard 3.2.2 and the MainWP Child 3.2.5, all child sites connected by using the MD5 will be listed in the Connection Status widget.

 If you see this icon on your MainWP Dashboard, it means that the PHP OpenSSL Extension is not enabled on your child site server and that the MainWP Plugin uses MD5 when the child sites have been added.

 From this point, it is highly recommended to Enable the OpenSSL on your child site server and re-establish the connection to drop the MD5 encryption and set the OpenSSL encrypted connection.

 To do that: